 Let’s explore this seeming contradiction in more detail –

 Faking it till you make it – is more of a mindset and attitude than it is a direct behaviour.
-The behaviour is the activity that comes last.
+Behaviour is the activity that comes last.

 Let’s unpack the mindset first to clarify how this all works.

-Faking it till you make it is about taking actions even where you feel unsure about the activity you’re about to engage in.
+Faking it till you make it is about taking action even when you feel unsure about the activity you’re about to engage in.
 You might not feel ready, others might not think you are ready…

 You may need to step into their shoes temporarily to hold the fortress until your team leader recovers.